sisl/AA222Project0/README.md

 ## Code overview
 - `language.txt` is a text file specifying the programming language in which the assignment is completed. *This is the very first thing you should edit.*
 - `project0_py` is a folder with starter code for completing the project in python.
-  - `project0_py/project0.py` contains the function `f` in which your code must be written.
+  - `project0_py/project0.py` contains the function `f` in which your code must be written and complete the TODOs to make a contour plot.
 - `project0_jl` is a folder with starter code for completing the project in Julia.
-  - `project0_jl/project0.jl` contains the function `f` in which your code must be written.
+  - `project0_jl/project0.jl` contains the function `f` in which your code must be written and complete the TODOs to make a contour plot.
 - `localtest.py` runs tests on `project0_py`.
 - `localtest.jl` runs tests on `project0_jl`.
 - `make_submission.sh` is a shell script to create the zip file for submission to gradescope (Unix).